srini-x/nyc-taxi-data-clickhouse/README.md

 ![query4 screenshot][query4]

-## Improving the Benchmarking Process with Automation
+### Improving the Benchmarking Process with Automation

 After running the benchmarks as shown above interactively in the terminal, I noticed that the accuracy was inconsistent.

-I was able to achieve less than 1% variation over 10 runs on all 4 queries repatedly using the following script to run the benchmarks.
+I was able to achieve less than 1% variation over 10 runs on all 4 queries repeatedly using the following script to run the benchmarks.

-This script not only improves the accuracy but also makes it convinient to run the benchmarks.
+This script not only improves the accuracy but also makes it convenient to run the benchmarks.

 ```bash